rgop13/GRASP/README.md

-## GRASP: Guiding model with RelAtional Semantics using Prompt
+# GRASP: Guiding model with RelAtional Semantics using Prompt
+This repository provides public source code of ["GRASP: Guiding model with RelAtional Semantics using Prompt](https://arxiv.org/abs/2208.12494)" for COLING 2022. <br>

-## 0. Package Description
+# 0. Package Description
 ```
 ├─ config/: model config files for transformers
     ├─ GRASP-base.json